"Go find Susie!"

 Susie and I were so wonderfully affirmed by that experience.
 Everything had come full circle.
 All was well.

-We made it to Cape Breton cared for till the end.
-Between us, we had $16.45 on arrival.
+We made it to Cape Breton...cared for till the end.
+Between us, we had $16.35 when we reached our destination.
 We never let our needs be known.
 Everything was provided, day by day.
 It was an incredible journey...

 She seemed determined to pursue it.
 It wasn't my call, so I left it up to her good judgment.
 We said our goodbyes.
 She was off to her future...